txt/se20/docs/l20abstraction.md

 5. Erlang's trick
 6. Unix Pipes
 7. OO class hierarchies
+8. Macros
-8. Iterators and error handlers
+9. Iterators and error handlers
    - These last two is not the same as the rest
      - Iterators and error handlers are abstraction tricks for programmers are smaller than
      - Implemented and popularized by Barbara Liskov